rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 There are really only a few key concepts that you need to understand to get started.

+I recommend doing something that takes about 6-10 hours, much less will be too superficial and much more is just too long.

 Models, Views, Forms and Templates (oh, and URLs but nobody ever mentions them, and Template Tags whatever they are)
 ====================================================================================================================